15th April 2015

 Dental implants are fitted into your jaw bone where they are left for at least four months before we place a restoration on top of the implant.
 This is to give your bone time to ossify around the implant.
 Once successful ossification has taken place, you will find that your implant is almost, if not as, strong as your natural teeth.

-Dentures cannot offer the same strength because they are not fixed into the jaw.
+Dentures cannot offer the same strength as dental implant, this is because they are not fixed into the jaw.
 However, implant-retained dentures can provide a greater level of strength.

 3. Dental implants don’t move